Asaphodes helias

 Asaphodes helias is a species of moth in the family Geometridae.
 It is endemic to New Zealand.
 It has been found in the middle and southern parts of the South Island.
 This species frequents tussock and scrubby habitat.
 The host plants of the larvae of this species include Cardamine and Ranunculus species.
-They have also been witnessed feeing on exotic buttercup species in the genus Bellis.
+They have also been witnessed feeding on exotic buttercup species in the genus Bellis.
 Adults are on the wing in January and February.

 Taxonomy

 This species was described by Edward Meyrick in 1883 as Larentia helias using material he collected in Dunedin.
 Meyrick gave a fuller description of the species later in 1884.
 George Hudson discussed and illustrated this species as Xanthorhoe helias in 1898.
 Hudson also discussed and illustrated the species under this name in his 1928 publication The Butterflies and Moths of New Zealand.
 In 1971 John S. Dugdale placed this species within the genus Asaphodes.
 In 1988 John S. Dugdale confirmed this placement.
 The type specimen is held at the Natural History Museum, London.